 Now, we are actually starting to get somewhere.

 And if you fall short of this goal, you’re still way further along than falling short on a small goal.

-Now, you might not reach this goal in a year — but we want you employing the strategy, energy, and mindset to get there!
+Now, you might not reach this goal in a year — but we want you to employ the strategy, energy, and mindset to get there!

 $100K is a great pit stop but you have to think beyond that.

 Which is different than when you are feeling confronted by $100K and setting smaller goals.

 Do yourself a favor when you sit down to map out your vision and goals — THINK WAY FREAKING BIGGER.

 Same goes for you if you’re setting a $500K goal but really want to go for a million.
 THINK BIGGER.

 Set the goal that stretches you to develop a plan for what you really want.
 Set a goal that stretches you to become the person who hits that goal.
 Stretch yourself to get creative and think outside the box.